Sensitivity analysis for HJB equations with an application to coupled backward-forward systems: Main results

-for all $t\in [0,T]$ and $x\in\R^d$.
+} for all $t\in [0,T]$ and $x\in\R^d$.

-For the sensitivity analysis of this work, it is sufficient to consider only a mild solution, which exists under weaker conditions than a classical solution.
+For the sensitivity analysis of this work, it is sufficient to consider only a mild solution.
 For this reason, we will establish the existence of a unique mild solution.
 In this subsection, we mostly follow Chapter 7 in \cite{VK2}, where one also can find details for existence of a classical solution.
 We present this result for completeness on the level of generality which is required by what follows.